Skip to Content

 Factors That Affect Pomeranian Growth

-There are numerous elements that help assess how big your Pomeranian will grow by the time he’s an adult.
+Numerous elements help assess how big your Pomeranian will grow as an adult.
 Aspects that aren’t in our control include the dimensions, weight, and speed of growth.
 However, there are certain effects that can be influenced.

 Genes

 The most critical element that influences a Pomeranian’s growth is genetics.
-The ancestors of Pomeranians are Arctic working dogs, and this plays a major role in their size, temperament, and health.
+The ancestors of Pomeranians are Arctic working dogs, which play a major role in their size, temperament, and health.
 To see how big your Pom may become as an adult, look at the size of his parents and grandparents.

-I say grandparents because it’s possible for inherited genes to skip a generation.
-The bottom line is that you can go back as far as 5 generations to find attributes that can affect your Pomeranian’s growth.
+I say grandparents because inherited genes can skip a generation.
+The bottom line is that you can go back five generations to find attributes that can affect your Pomeranian’s growth.

 Nutrition

 Another vital element is nutrition.
-To achieve the final size and weight of your Pomeranian, you must feed him the right quality and quantity of food.
+To achieve your Pomeranian’s final size and weight, you must feed him the right quality and quantity of food.

-Be careful with the food he eats, and ensure he doesn’t get off-limits foods or certain human foods.
+Be careful with his food, and ensure he doesn’t get off-limits or certain human foods.
 I strongly recommend high-quality, natural choices for Pomeranian puppies or small breeds.

 Exercise